huntdatacenter/docs/docs/system-status.md

 # System status

-::: danger System access
-**2022-03-08 09:36** - Issues connecting to the VPN service reported.
-We are investigating.
-New status 11:00.
+::: tip All systems
+Operational.
 :::

+**2022-03-08 11:44** - Lost connection to VPN from 09:36-11:18 due to large data imports.
+Services are restored and we will work on traffic shaping avoiding this in the future.

 **2022-02-06 17:00 - Lab machines with reduced functionality.** A subset of lab machines have storage volumes in read-only.
 These machines needs to be restarted.
 We will start on restarts from Monday morning.
 Contact us for priority.